hubiquitus/hubiquitus-core/README.md

 An **actor** is just a piece of code with an id.
 When a message is sent to this id, the code is executed.
 Inside an actor code, you have access to

-  - this.id : the actor id
+  - `this.id` : the actor id
-  - this.send : a send function taking four arguments : the target actor id, a content, a timeout (optional) and a response callback (optional)
+  - `this.send` : a send function taking four arguments : the target actor id, a content, a timeout (optional) and a response callback (optional)

-And actor id composed like this : [identifier]/[resource]
+And actor id (or **aid**) has a specific format : [identifier]/[resource] The identifier is also called **bare id**.

-  - example : hello/de3ef8f1-28f1-4548-95d2-304b70bd01d9
+Examples : `hello/de3ef8f1-28f1-4548-95d2-304b70bd01d9`
-  - 'hello' is the bare id.
+  - `hello` is the bare id.
-  - 'hello/de3ef8f1-28f1-4548-95d2-304b70bd01d9' is the full id.
+  - `de3ef8f1-28f1-4548-95d2-304b70bd01d9` is the resource

-The resource is generated at add.
-It is an uuid.
+The resource is an **UUID** (unique identifier) generated automatically and added to the bare id of an actor when it is added to a container.

-If a message is sent to a bare id, a full id will be selected to process the message.
+When sending a message, the target can be a full aid, or a bare id.
+If the target is a bare id, the system will select an existing actor to process the message.

 ### Container